 Ala Moana Center , at 1450 Ala Moana Blvd. across from the park of the same name, is the largest shopping mall in both Honolulu and the state.
 Amid gardens, pools, fountains and sculpture, some 220 stores sell products from the entire Pacific area, and a variety of dining spots satisfy hungry shoppers.
 The department stores—Bloomingdale’s, Macy's, Neiman Marcus and Nordstrom—balance the center's establishments of haute couture (think Balenciaga and Escada), as well as other upscale establishments like Fendi, Louis Vuitton and Tiffany & Co.

-Across from Kewalo Basin at Ala Moana Boulevard and Ward Avenue is another Honolulu hallmark, Ward Village Shops .
+Across from Kewalo Basin at Ala Moana Boulevard and Ward Avenue, you'll find more fun things to do at another Honolulu hallmark, Ward Village Shops .
 Its five contemporary complexes house about 175 specialty stores and restaurants.
 Ward Entertainment Center boasts a 16-screen movie theater.
 Koko Marina Center , 7192 Kalaniana‘ole Hwy. near Hānauma Bay, offers a number of shops and eateries as well as water sports rentals.

 Downtown Honolulu, like mainland cities, has been experiencing some urban revitalization.
 One successful result was the conversion of Fort Street into an attractive pedestrian shopping mall.
 Chinatown is a 15-block area bounded by N. Beretania Street, N. Nimitz Highway, River Street and Bethel Street; the proudest development of its renovation is Cultural Plaza , where Chinese shops and restaurants showcase the multicultural character of Hawai‘i.

 One of Honolulu's most recognized landmarks is the centerpiece of the Aloha Tower Marketplace , on the waterfront off Ala Moana Boulevard.
 This 10-story tower, built in 1926, was for decades the tallest building in the city.
 Residents would line up along the docks and welcome the sailing ships and big steamers with a hula dance, music performances and flower lei.
 Today the tower can still be seen from the water, and the observation decks on the top floor provide a scenic view of the Honolulu skyline.
-The surrounding marketplace includes about 30 shops and dockside restaurants.
+The surrounding marketplace includes about 30 shops, dockside restaurants and other fun things to do with friends.
 Now part of Hawai‘i Pacific University, the mixed-used space also includes student housing.

 International Market Place , 2330 Kalākaua Ave., is a posh, three-level, open-air shopping and dining destination anchored by Saks Fifth Avenue.
 The retail center, which opened in 2016, creates a relaxing environment with splashing water falls, shaded walkways and lush tropical foliage that includes a massive 100-year-old banyan tree.